Inflect logo

 Natural Disaster Risk

-Granada has a low overall risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This makes it a secure location for critical infrastructure, with minimal exposure to significant environmental threats.
+Granada has a low overall disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This rating reflects minimal exposure to the most disruptive natural events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business